MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - Security intelligence updates occur.
 - Automatic actions are taken on detected threats.
 - Notifications are visible in the Windows Security app on Windows devices.
 - Archives and network files are scanned.

-   > [!NOTE]
-   > As of signature release `1.383.1159.0`, due to confusion around the default value for "Allow Scanning Network Files", tamper protection no longer locks this setting to its default value.
-In managed environments, the default value is enabled.
+(Note that as of signature release `1.383.1159.0`, due to confusion around the default value for "Allow Scanning Network Files", tamper protection no longer locks this setting to its default value.
+In managed environments, the default value is enabled.)

-Tamper protection doesn't prevent you from viewing your security settings.
-And, tamper protection doesn't affect how non-Microsoft antivirus apps register with the Windows Security app.
-If your organization is using Defender for Endpoint, individual users can't change the tamper protection setting; in those cases, tamper protection is managed by your security team.
-(See [How do I configure or manage tamper protection](#how-do-i-configure-or-manage-tamper-protection)?)

 > [!IMPORTANT]
 > When tamper protection is turned on, tamper-protected settings cannot be changed from their default values.
 To avoid breaking management experiences, including Intune and Configuration Manager, keep in mind that changes to tamper-protected settings might appear to succeed but are actually blocked by tamper protection.
 You can use [Intune](manage-tamper-protection-intune.md) and [Configuration Manager](manage-tamper-protection-configuration-manager.md) to exclude devices from tamper protection.
 And, if you're managing tamper protection through Intune, you can [change tamper-protected antivirus exclusions](manage-tamper-protection-intune.md#tamper-protection-for-antivirus-exclusions).

+Tamper protection doesn't prevent you from viewing your security settings.
+And, tamper protection doesn't affect how non-Microsoft antivirus apps register with the Windows Security app.
+If your organization is using Defender for Endpoint, individual users can't change the tamper protection setting; in those cases, tamper protection is managed by your security team.
+(See [How do I configure or manage tamper protection](#how-do-i-configure-or-manage-tamper-protection)?)

 ## On what devices can tamper protection be enabled?